About The Ark

 The Ark is a church and community complex where an increasing variety of activities occur.
 The Ark is involved with providing conference facilities, enabling training opportunities and community networking.

 The aim of The Ark church is to reach lost people for Jesus.
-The church meeting time on Sunday is 10:30-12:15.
-There are many church activities during the week, such as; Golden Years meal for senior citizens, youth activities, Hens and Chicks, coffee morning and home groups.
+The church meeting time on Sunday is 10:30-12:00.
+There are many church activities during the week, such as; Golden Years meal for senior citizens, youth activities, Tiny Toes, coffee morning and home groups.

 The Ark aims to have a positive effect on the community.
 Dover Food Bank is hosted at The Ark on Wednesday evenings.
-The Ark is an active member of Christians Against Poverty.
 The charities Headway and Home-Start Dover District have office and work space within The Ark.
-Groups such as Kent Counselling Association also use The Ark as location for their services.
-One of the former church leaders was invited by former Prime Minister Tony Blair to 10 Downing Street, in recognition for work carried out as a social entrepreneur.
-The Shadow Education Secretary, Stephen Twigg, visited The Ark in 2013.
+Happy Feet Nursery is based in The Ark.

-The following church leaders from Dover have been sent out as pastors into new settings: John Smith [Keighley], Steve Burke [Llangynwyd], Adrian Galley [Edinburgh], Greg Bridges [Deal], Josh Cordray [Maidstone], and David Wade [Bridgend].
+The following church leaders from Dover have been sent out as pastors into new settings: John Smith [Keighley], Steve Burke [Llangynwyd], Adrian Galley [Edinburgh], Greg Bridges [Deal], Josh Cordray and James Burke [both Maidstone], and David Wade [Bridgend].
 John-Neal Roberts was sent as a pastor-in-training from The Ark to Community Church Deal in February 2014.

 The Ark was purchased in 1996 for the Apostolic Church, Dover.
 This former eye-hospital was formally opened by Harold Wade in September 1997.
 Joel Edwards [former president of the Evangelical Alliance] was the guest speaker at this occasion.
 The Arena and Terrace Suite extension was opened by Diane Louise Jordan [Blue Peter and Songs of Praise presenter] and local MP Gwyn Prosser, in September 2003.
 The Ark was named after its location on Noah’s Ark Road.